Vikash84/vaper/README.md

 sample02,sample02_R1_001.fastq.gz,sample02_R2_001.fastq.gz
 ```
 ### Step 2: Run VAPER
-> Note: This will use the default reference set.
-You can provide your own reference set using the `--refs` parameter.
+> [!NOTE] This will use the default reference set.
+You can provide your own refererences using the `reference` column in the samplesheet or using the `--refs` parameter.
 ```bash
 nextflow run DOH-JDJ0303/VAPER \
     -r main \